Looking to explore the Sardine run? Welcome to Sardine Run: All you need to know.

 Dusky shark (Carcharhinus obscurus)

-They are long-lived and may survive up to half a century but are slow to grow and reproduce.
-This and their territorial pride make small, isolated communities susceptible to localized overfishing pressures.
-Commercial and recreational fishing for these sharks was banned in 2000, but they are often accidentally caught on longlines and other fishing gear—with high mortality rates.
-Elsewhere they are still targeted for trade in shark fin soup, with devastating results.
+Despite their impressive longevity—surviving up to half a century—dusky sharks are slow to grow and reproduce.
+This, coupled with their territorial nature, puts small, isolated communities at risk of localized overfishing.
+Although commercial and recreational fishing for these sharks was prohibited in 2000, accidental catches on longlines and other fishing gear continue, resulting in high mortality rates.
+Furthermore, they remain targeted for shark fin soup in some regions, causing devastating consequences.

-During the Sardine Run, large dusky sharks frequently encounter gorging themselves on bait balls of Sardine and other baitfish.
-They can readily be recognized from blacktip sharks by their muted coloration, relatively more minor dorsal fin, and the absence of distinguishing black pigmentation on their pectoral and dorsal fin.
+Amidst the excitement of the Sardine Run, witness large dusky sharks actively indulging in the feast of bait balls formed by sardines and other small fish.
+Distinguishable from blacktip sharks by their subtle coloration, relatively smaller dorsal fin, and the absence of distinctive black pigmentation on their pectoral and dorsal fin, dusky sharks bring a captivating element to the marine landscape.

 Bryde’s whale (Balaenoptera brydei)

-For divers in the water, the presence of these massive baleen whales can be intimidating, and lunge-feeding Bryde’s whales have been known almost to knock, and some claim “swallow” humans as they engulf sardine bait balls.
+For divers in the water, the presence of these colossal baleen whales can be intimidating.
+Lunge-feeding Bryde’s whales have been known to almost knock, and some claim “swallow,” humans as they engulf sardine bait balls.

 They make sudden direction changes when feeding on the surface and underwater.
 Sometimes inquisitive, the Bryde’s whale can be seen approaching or swimming alongside boats.